OmkarDeshpande15/book-recommender/README.md

 docker --version
 docker compose version
 ```

+Both commands should return a version number without error.

 **Platform testing:** this project has been verified to build and run
 successfully via `docker compose up --build` on both Windows (primary